mpyeager/GolangTraining/README.md

 ## Language Tips
 * `init`, `condition`, `post`
 * `keyword`, `identifier`, `type`
+* Do not communicate by sharing memory; instead, share memory by communicating.

 ## Todd McLeod Life Tips
 TODO Make these into a t-shirt :-)